 Along with cost, asset allocation should be your biggest consideration when evaluating target date retirement funds.
 You’ll want to find one that matches your personal target asset allocation rather than simply choosing a fund based on the year in its name.

 Of course, you need to know what you want your asset allocation to be before you can find a fund that matches it.
-This article explains how to do that: How to Choose Your Asset Allocation.
+This article explains how to do that: Asset Allocation: What It Is, Why It Matters, and How to Get It Right.

 3. Evaluate the cost of your target date retirement fund options